Echtzeitsysteme/splc2018/README.md

-# Optimal Reconfiguration of Self-Adaptive Systems Based on Performance-Influence Models
+# Optimal Reconfiguration of Dynamic Software Product Lines Based on Performance-Influence Models

 This repository contains supplementary material for the paper **Optimal Reconfiguration of Self-Adaptive Systems Based on Performance-Influence Models.**
 The implementation of our approach for the *Adaptive Wireless Sensor Networks* case study is called *Coala - Context-Aware Topology Control Adaptation.*